 - Crowns.
 For extensive tooth decay, you may need a crown.
 A crown is a custom-fitted cap that replaces your tooth’s entire natural crown.

 - Root canals.
 If the decay has reached the pulp of your tooth, you may need a root canal.
 The dentist removes the decayed tooth pulp and replaces it.

 - Tooth extractions.
 When a tooth is so severely decayed that it can’t be restored, then it must be removed.

 By practicing good oral hygiene habits and keeping your regularly scheduled dental checkups, you can lower your odds of getting tooth decay.
 But if you ever have troubling symptoms, the sooner you seek care, the better your chances of reversing the earliest stages of tooth decay and preventing its progression.

 Do you have any questions for dentist Dr. Ella Dekhtyar about tooth decay treatment?
-Would you like to schedule an appointment with the best dentist in Brooklyn Dr. Dekhtyar of Broadway Family Dentistry, please contact our office for consultation.
+Would you like to schedule an appointment with the best dentist in Brooklyn, Dr. Dekhtyar of Broadway Family Dentistry?
+Please contact our office for a consultation.

 ☎ (718) 455-4400